 There are so many fun games that can be played with a 100 Chart!
 One of my favorites is Roll to 100.

 Another way to play is using Roll to 100 to practice odd and even numbers.
 For this version, a recording sheet is needed.
-Students take turns rolling the dice and coloring in or boxing the number on which they landed.
+Students take turns rolling the dice, moving that number of spaces on the board (i.e. a roll of a six and a six would mean they move 12 spaces), and coloring in or boxing the number on which they land.
 They then record that number on the recording sheet and write down if it is odd or even.
-The other player checks their answer and if it’s correct they continue on.
+The other player checks their answer, and if it’s correct, they continue on.
 If it is incorrect, that player forfeits their next turn.
-They play until one partner gets to 100.
+They play until one partner gets to 100 and wins.

 I would love to see how you use Roll to 100 in your classroom!
 You can tag me on Instagram or on Facebook @InspiredElementary.
 Here’s your FREE COPY of ROLL to 100!
 I have also included a bonus 120 chart for an extra challenge! 🙂